 Is there any constraints on using the core Java APIs?

-No. Your application will be executed using a recent version of OpenJDK 6, 7, or 8 with no modifications.
+No. Your application will be executed using a recent version of OpenJDK with no modifications.

 How do I specify which JDK I would like my application to use?

 Heroku provides a declarative way to specify your Java version from within your application.
-See Updating Existing Maven Apps to Use Java 7 for more information.
+See Specifying a Java version for more information.